PainOchoco/La-Boulangerie-Front/README.md

 # La Boulangerie Front

-So it's the front end of my personnal website.
+So it's the front end of my personal website.
 That you can find [here](http://laboulangerie.net/)!
 <br>
 It's very simple but I quite like it :D